hadaserrano/tarea_repaso_nov/README.md

 Git status (again)
 used code . to modify README on vscode
 I modified README and did another commit
+I used git merge to merge both branches, found conflicts when updating instrucciones with screenshots
 =======

 >>>>>>> 6fadfc2e15baa39575234f3ee39117e191dbc822